Amendments to the Corporations Act 2001

 - banning financial advisers from accepting commissions if it is likely to influence the advice they give to a client

-- clients need to opt-in for ongoing advice fees every two years
+- clients needing to opt-in for ongoing advice fees every two years

-- all commissions are banned on insurance products inside superannuation (prospective ban); the ban does not (at this stage) extend to insurance products outside superannuation
+- banning all commissions on insurance products inside superannuation (prospective ban); the ban does not currently extend to insurance products outside superannuation

-- banning of all upfront and trail commissions (and like payments)
+- banning all upfront and trail commissions (and like payments)

 - banning all payments of commission of $300 or more (per benefit) to a third party in exchange for services that are not directed by the client but will benefit them (with an exclusion for professional development and IT administration services where set criteria are met); these are called soft-dollar payments

-- expanding a new form of limited advice called scaled advice, which can be provided by a range of advice providers, including superannuation trustees, financial planners and potentially accountants, creating a level playing field for people who provide advice, and
+- expanding a new form of limited advice called scaled advice, which can be provided by a range of advisers, including superannuation trustees, financial planners and potentially accountants, creating a level playing field for people who provide advice